death of a woman in a Texas

 park operators and manufacturers to re-think the design of seats in order

-to accomodate people of differing physical attributes.
+to accommodate people of different physical attributes.

 While the statistics provided by the Association of Amusement Parks and